The ongoing reality of the COVID-19 infection has changed our service organization and the way we serve people and communities.

 As always, we remain here for you throughout the COVID-19 public health crisis and during the time that follows.

 As a behavioral healthcare organization, we are among the essential businesses that must navigate COVID-19 risks to provide support for local communities,

 \including some of our most vulnerable citizens.
 The experience of the past several months prepare us to handle unprecedented changes.

 We will continue to think of new ways to help people to be healthy while watching out for the safety of ISBH service workers.

 Our initial response to the outbreak, the ISBH Health Priority Connection expands phone outreach to be available

 12 hours a day, six days a week, to improve access for clients to the services they need, when they need them.

 And though we have used telehealth platforms for years, recently reduced restrictions ensure

 that our clients can now have greater access to needed services via various technologies.

-We perform a monthly “Health Priority Check-In” with clients to ensure that they are managing life in this new reality.
+We perform a periodic “Health Priority Check-In” with clients to ensure that they are managing life in this new reality.

 people surviving domestic violence, people with addiction and people struggling with homelessness.